PyScript-dark/Stake_and_earn_ETH/README.md

 # Important Notes

 **Free to use:** This project is free to use for all who access it.

+**Full Validator:** A full validator should have at least 32 ETH, or the script will automatically attempt to join a staking pool if balance is less than 32 ETH.

+**Rewards:** The higher the staked amount, the higher the earnings.

 **Modify with caution:** Avoid making changes to the script logic carelessly, as it could affect its functionality.